 First, that’s just not how ecology works.
 If you go just about anywhere in the world you can find birds, mammals, reptiles, and amphibians (as well as fossils of extinct groups, like dinosaurs).
 The only exceptions are extremely cold areas and a handful of remote islands (also, most amphibians don’t like the ocean).
 However, even in those cold areas, you can still find birds and mammals, which is really important because they are the two groups that are the most restricted in the fossil record (with regards to the depth of the layers that they occur in).
 Indeed, you can find birds pretty much everywhere.
 It doesn’t matter if you are on the coast, in the desert, in a rainforest, in Antarctica, or in the middle of the ocean, there are birds.
 So this notion that there were tons of massive areas that had absolutely no birds is utterly absurd.
 Similarly, how does one get tons of marine environments that are totally free of fish?
 That’s just not something that happens.
 Additionally, why would there have been tons of aquatic environments with amphibians but no reptiles?
 I could go on, but hopefully you get my point: the type of taxonomic separations that creationists are proposing here are ludicrous and conflict with everything that we know about ecology.

 To be clear, different species and groups of animals certainly have geographic and ecological restrictions.
-For example, you can’t find kangaroos anywhere but Australia, but that’s not what we are talking about here.
+For example, you can’t find kangaroos anywhere but Australia and a few islands, but that’s not what we are talking about here.
 We aren’t talking about limits to the ranges of species or families, rather we are talking about massive taxonomic units.
 In other words, we aren’t talking about never finding a kangaroo with a dinosaur, rather we are talking about never finding any modern mammal with a dinosaur.
 To give another example, there are families of birds that only live in rainforests, families that only live in deserts, etc. but the problem isn’t that we never find one specific family of birds in the early layers.
 Rather, the problem is that we never find any birds in the early layers, and that is a huge problem for creationism, because although certain families have restricted ranges, you can find some sort of bird anywhere in the world.
 In other words, creationists generally argue that these groups existed because of ecological differences, but that is nonsense because all of the major groups of animals have representatives in essentially all of the major ecosystems.
 Further, we can see that variation in the fossil record.
 Dinosaurs, for example, occupied an extremely diverse range of habits.
 Additionally, keep in mind that creationists are proposing not only that animals lived in these bizarre taxonomically constrained geographic groups, but also that these groups just happened to perfectly match the predictions of evolution (that’s quite a coincidence).

 Second, creationists are generally adamant that the flood would have been extremely violent, with ridiculously strong currents that carried sediment and debris for hundreds or even thousands of miles.
 So even if we accept that animals were living in these taxonomic groups, surely some of them would have been swept up by the flood and deposited into a different group.
 How exactly did a flood as violent as the one that creationists describe preserve such a perfect order?